 The term "leadership system" refers to how leadership is exercised, formally and informally, throughout the organization; it is the basis for and the way key decisions are made, communicated, and carried out.
 It includes structures and mechanisms for decision making; two-way communication; selection and development of leaders and managers; and reinforcement of values, ethical behavior, directions, and performance expectations.
+In health care organizations with separate administrative/operational and health care provider leadership, the leadership system refers to both and includes the relationships among those leaders.

 An effective leadership system respects the capabilities and requirements of workforce members and other stakeholders, and it sets high expectations for performance and performance improvement.
 It builds loyalties and teamwork based on the organization's vision and values and the pursuit of shared goals.
 It encourages and supports initiative and appropriate risk taking, subordinates organizational structure to purpose and function, and avoids chains of command that require long decision paths.
-An effective leadership system includes mechanisms for the leaders to conduct selfexamination, receive feedback, and improve.
+An effective leadership system includes mechanisms for the leaders to conduct self-examination, receive feedback, and improve.